-Key Analyses for 2010
+Select Analysis for 2010

 Evaluating an RPS and Carbon Cap Scenarios

-Key Analyses for 2009
+Select Analyses for 2009

 Analyzing Proposed Renewable Electricity Standards

+- Logan, Jeffery, T.L.
+James.
+2009.
 "Comparative Review of a Dozen National Energy Plans: Focus on Renewable and Efficient Energy."
-Logan, J.; James, T. L. (2009).
-49 pp.; NREL Report No. TP-6A2-45046.
+NREL/TP-6A2-45046.
+National Renewable Energy Laboratory (NREL), Golden, CO (US).

-"PTC, ITC, or Cash Grant?
+- Bolinger, Mark, Ryan Wiser, Karlynn Cory, and T.L.
+James.
+2009."PTC, ITC, or Cash Grant?
 An Analysis of the Choice Facing Renewable Power Projects in the United States."
 21 pp.; NREL Report No. TP-6A2-45359; LBNL-1642E.

 To talk with an analyst about this area of policy analysis, contact the Webmaster.